City-Form-Lab/madina/README.md

 pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple madina
 ```

-Detailed instructions are available in the documentation here
+Detailed instructions are available in the documentation [here](https://madinadocs.readthedocs.io/).

 ## Library Structure
 * `Zonal` class: This is the main class that the user interacts with.
 A user would create a Zonal object, populate it with data layers and calls functions to create a network object within a Zonal object.